do-jonathan4/lfz-m1/exercises/javascript-primitive-booleans-undefined-null/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is a boolean?
+1. What is a comparison operator?
+1. What is the difference between undefined and null?

 ### Exercise

 In the **boolean** section of this exercise we will be declaring variables representing data of a computer on sale in an online store.